-Not only do you save money because you are not buying animal products and a ton of other unhealthy shit, but you also save money due to being healthy and not needing to spend money on doctors and drugs.
+Not only do you save money because you are not buying animal products and a ton of other unhealthy shit, but you also save money due to being healthier and not needing to spend money on doctors and drugs.

-Here are three ways to eat plant based on a budget.
+Here are three ways to eat plant-based on a budget.

-- Eat healthy.
-Buying potatoes, rice, tomatoes and apples is not going to cost you much + it won’t negatively affect your health.
+- Eat healthily.
+Buying potatoes, cabbage, rice, tomatoes and apples is not going to cost you much + it won’t negatively affect your health.
 Buying fruits, vegetables, nuts, seeds, legumes and spices is affordable and healthy.
 Yes, you will need to cook and prepare meals by yourself, which I know some humans hate to do, but for the sake of your wallet and your health, taking 30 minutes to prepare a soup or risotto is necessary.

 - Eat at home.
-I already mentioned cooking and preparing your own meals, but if you are used of eating out and having someone else prepare your meals for you, then this might be just what you need.
-Eating in restaurants and bars may not seem expensive when you are sitting there, waiting for your burger or veggie plate to arrive, but when you look back at the end of the month, you see how much money you spent on meals that you could easily prepare at home + you could get all the ingredients for a much lower price.
+I already mentioned cooking and preparing your own meals, but if you are used to eating out and having someone else prepare your meals for you, then this might be just what you need.
+Eating in restaurants and bars may not seem expensive when you are sitting there, waiting for your burger or veggie plate to arrive, but when you look back at the end of the month, you see how much money you spent on meals that you could easily prepare at home.
+You could also get all the ingredients for a much lower price.
 I know that starting to cook is challenging, especially if you don’t like it, but think about how much money you will save and how different your lifestyle will be with a bit more money in your pocket that would otherwise be spent on take-out.

-After all, we all see those beautiful fruit bowls and vegan pizzas on Instagram accounts of pretty girls in yoga pants.
-We subconsciously connect the dots and suddenly we get the fake idea that if we want to eat a healthy plant based diet, we must include coconuts and pineapple in our morning cereal, or that sweet potatoes are a must with every meal.
+After all, we all see these beautiful fruit bowls and vegan pizzas on Instagram accounts of pretty girls in yoga pants.
+We subconsciously connect the dots and suddenly we get the fake idea that if we want to eat only plants, we must include coconuts and pineapple in our morning cereal or that sweet potatoes are a must with every meal.

 Now, I’m not poor because my plate doesn’t look like a rainbow every single day, or because I only eat pizza twice a year.
-I eat the way I eat because it is healthy and I would much rather spend my money on books and education than on tropical fruit that does not contain much different nutrients than an apple or a pear.
+I eat the way I eat because it is healthy and I would much rather spend my money on books and education than on tropical fruit that does not contain many different nutrients than an apple or a pear.

 And there is nothing wrong with eating on a budget.
 Most of us have a budget when it comes to food.
-It is how the majority of people in Western world eat.
+It is how the majority of people in the Western world eat.
 We know how much we can afford to spend and where the limit is.
 If you are lucky enough to be able to eat in restaurants or have a private chef, then good for you, I am happy that you are able to eat whatever you want, but most of us don’t have that luxury.

 Choose your health and learn how to play the game.
 Learn what foods are good for you, where to get your B12, and learn about how to eat on a budget.
 That’s the whole science.

-Make sure to leave a comment below, telling me any other tips that you have for everyone who wants to eat plant based more often but is afraid of going over the limit on their budget, so we can share what we know.
+Make sure to leave a comment below, telling me any other tips that you have for everyone who wants to eat plant-based more often but is afraid of going over the limit on their budget, so we can share what we know.